AppDaemon/appdaemon/docs/DOCKER_TUTORIAL.rst

     mkdir -p /docker/appdaemon/conf

-Next, we will run a container again, omiting the ``--rm -it`` parameters and adding ``-d`` so that it stays background and doesn't disappear when it exits.
+Next, we will run a container again, omitting the ``--rm -it`` parameters and adding ``-d`` so that it stays background and doesn't disappear when it exits.
 We will also add ``--restart=always`` so that the container will auto-start on system boot and restart on failures, and lastly